 Early mornings I went running, biking or spinning without having breakfast, the fastening approach.
 This causes a 10K feels like a marathon.
 Postponing the breakfast after the training further supported the burning of body fat.
 But don’t do this continuously, because it seems not to be super healthy.

 I read a tip by a Dutch pro cyclist.
-To lose weight, he eats several fried eggs with bacon before a long bike ride, because you need to eat some fat, before your body starts burning it.
+To lose weight, he eats several fried eggs with bacon before a long bike ride, because you need to eat some fat to enable your body to burn it.
 So, I gave that a try as well.

 I managed to lose about 5 kg’s in several months, meanwhile gaining a lot more muscles.
 And 5 kg’s less means a lot while climbing a hill on your bike.